pynvme/pynvme/doc/index.rst

 pynvme: test NVMe devices in Python
 ===================================

-The pynvme is a python extension module.
+The pynvme is a Python extension module.
 Users can test NVMe devices intuitively in Python scripts.
 It is designed for NVMe storage developers with performance considered.
 Integrated with third-party tools (e.g. vscode and pytest), pynvme provides a convenient and professional solution of NVMe testing.

 **Quick Start in 3 Steps!**